roleplay ai chatbot

 first chat strategy

-If you are comparing roleplay ai chatbot, start by naming the kind of thread you want: comfort, romance, banter, story, mentorship, or a private place to think out loud.
+If you are comparing roleplay ai chatbot, start by naming the kind of thread you want: comfort, banter, slow scene, mentorship, co-working the vibe with a character, or a private place to think out loud.
 Then choose a companion whose voice fits that mood and send one honest message.
 The best signal is whether the second message feels easy to write.

 useful checklist